Sammadan/robotic-hand/README.md

 # robotic-hand
-this is a code for aurdino based robotic hand
+this is a code for aurdino based robotic hand with 3degree of freedom